issuu/amqp_director/README2.md

 This facility is provided in the form of a function that returns a list of `supervisor:child_spec()`, which can then be added to a supervisor tree.

-The function `amqp_director:children_specs/1` expect as parameter an application name, where the environment configuration variable `amqp_director` must defined.
+The function `amqp_director:children_specs/2` expect as parameter an application name, where the environment configuration variable `amqp_director` must defined, and a component type, which can be one of `servers`, `clients` or `all`.

 An example configuration for application `sample`: